Lilo & Stitch (franchise): Lilo & Stitch (2002)

-The 42nd Disney animated feature film.
 An extraterrestrial mad scientist named Dr. Jumba Jookiba (voiced by David Ogden Stiers) is put on trial for illegally creating creatures to cause chaos and destruction.
 His latest experiment is Experiment 626 (Chris Sanders): a little blue alien with four arms, two legs, and antennae who is deceptively strong and indestructible.
 626 (pronounced "six-two-six") is sentenced to exile, while Jumba himself is jailed.
 However, 626 escapes custody, steals a police cruiser ship, and heads to the planet Earth.
 Jumba gets sent on a mission to retrieve his creation along with a partner on board, self-proclaimed Earth expert Agent Pleakley (Kevin McDonald), who is forced to go along to keep an eye on him.

 Masquerading as a dog, 626 is adopted by a little girl named Lilo Pelekai (Daveigh Chase) who is living with her 19-year-old sister Nani (Tia Carrere).
 Lilo is lonely and a bit of an outcast until she finds a new friend in 626 whom she names "Stitch".